goblivend/Advent-of-code/2024/README.md

 I am not a huge fan of part2 today, telling us "Hey there will be a christmas tree" without telling us anything else ???
 Like and example tree would have been nice or the size of the tree or anything about it...

+### Day 15:

+Today was interesting, it was not either too easy nor coming from nowhere

+Even though my solution is very ugly, today I don't think I will clean it up.